basola21/DICOM-Image-Viewer/README.md

 #### Constraints and Design Decisions

 The development of certain complex features consumed a significant portion of the allotted time, which necessitated some compromises in other areas of the project.
 Specifically, I had to scale back on refactoring efforts.
 While the current structure of the application is functional and not suboptimal, there was a missed opportunity to further optimize the architecture.

+#### Use of Cornerstone Library

+In this project, the Cornerstone library was utilized for handling .dcm images.
+While the library effectively meets the project's needs, I would like to offer some critical feedback on its implementation as suggested in their documentation.

+**Implementation Critique:**
+The Cornerstone documentation recommends using the `useRef` hook to directly link a DOM element, which the library then uses to attach the viewer.
+This direct DOM manipulation approach is generally discouraged in modern web development practices as it may bypass the React rendering lifecycle, potentially leading to future bugs and maintenance challenges.

+**Considerations for Small Applications:**
+However, it's important to acknowledge that in the context of a smaller-scale application like this one, the direct impact of such issues might be minimal.
+Therefore, while not ideal, this approach can be deemed acceptable for the current scope of the project but might require reconsideration as the application scales.

 #### Reflections on Improvements